 5 Key Things You Need To Know About Hair Pulling (Trichotillomania) and Skin Picking Disorders

-Hair pulling disorder (officially called Trichotillomania), nail biting disorder, and skin picking disorder (officially called Excoriation Disorder) fall into a category called Body Focused Repetitive Behaviors (BFRB’s).
+Hair pulling disorder (Trichotillomania), nail biting disorder, and skin picking disorder (Excoriation Disorder) fall into a category called Body Focused Repetitive Behaviors (BFRB’s).
 These disorders are confusing because the people struggling don’t want to be doing these behaviors.
-Learn about what these disorders are, how they impact people’s lives, and treatment that can make a a real difference.
+Learn about what these disorders are, how they impact people’s lives, and treatment that can make a real difference.